lorenzosteccanella/Path_planning_project/README.md

 double N = (target_dist/(.02*ref_vel/2.24));
 ```

 2° step: Avoid collision and change lane when a lane is free.
-The goal of this step is to find a policy to follow in order to drive in highway this include decide when change lane and decide when you can't change lane and you have to slow down.
+The goal of this step is to find a policy to follow in order to drive at highway, this include decide when change lane and decide when you can't change lane and you have to slow down.
-The sensor_fusion vector list all the vehicle in the street with velocity information, d freanet coordinate and s Frenet coordinate:
+The sensor_fusion vector list all the vehicle in the street with velocity information, d Frenet coordinate and s Frenet coordinate:
 ```
 float d = sensor_fusion[i][6];
 double vx= sensor_fusion[i][3];